Volkswagen's seventh-generation Golf Estate is a very complete compact load-lugger. Jonathan Crouch reports.

 Market and Model

-Prices range in the £19,000 to £35,000 bracket and represent a £765 premium over the Golf hatchback.
-There are 'S', 'Match Edition' and GT trim levels, plus the Golf R performance model and the 4MOTION Alltrack models for those needing extra winter traction.
+Prices range in the £19,000 to £35,000 bracket and represent a premium of around £700 over the Golf hatchback.
+There are 'S', 'Match Edition' and GT trim levels, plus the Golf R performance model and the 4MOTION Alltrack variants for those needing extra winter traction.
 All Golf Estate models come with seven airbags, including a driver's knee bag, five three-point seat belts, ABS with ESP, the XDS electronic differential lock and ISOFIX preparation for two rear child seats.
-The entry-level Composition Media system includes a 5.8-inch colour touchscreen, a DAB digital radio, a CD player, the MDI interface (for connecting iPod or MP3 player), Bluetooth telephone preparation and audio streaming and eight speakers.
-Also standard is semi-automatic air conditioning, among a host of other fitments.
-Moving up from 'S' to 'Match Edition' trim brings a wider range of features, including 16-inch 'Dover' alloy wheels, front foglights, heated front seats, headlamp washers and the 'Discover' navigation system.

 Cost of Ownership

 The rest of the news is good too.
-Less weight and more space is always a good combination and a number of efficiency measures mean that estate buyers who would have automatically looked to diesel engines should also now consider powerplants like the ingenious 1.4 TSI with Active Cylinder Technology.
+The improvements in equipment and media connectivity are welcome and a number of efficiency measures mean that estate buyers who would have automatically looked to diesel engines should also now consider powerplants like the ingenious 1.5 TSI Evo unit with Active Cylinder Technology.
 Small estates will never be big sellers but, as Volkswagen has demonstrated, if a job's worth doing, it's worth doing well.